MicrosoftDocs/visualstudio-docs/docs/msbuild/generateresource-task.md

 Converts between `.txt` and `.resx` (XML-based resource format) files and common language runtime binary `.resources` files that can be embedded in a runtime binary executable or compiled into satellite assemblies.
 This task is typically used to convert `.txt` or `.resx` files to `.resources` files.
 The `GenerateResource` task is functionally similar to [resgen.exe](/dotnet/framework/tools/resgen-exe-resource-file-generator).

 > [!CAUTION]
 > Resources in `.resx` files may be serialized using `BinaryFormatter`, which is [not secure](/dotnet/standard/serialization/binaryformatter-security-guide).
-Only include `.resx` files that you trust in your build process.
+Include only those `.resx` files in your build process that you trust.

 ## Parameters